Lutici: Division and conversion of the Lutician areas

 In 1110, upon getting news of the defeat of the Holy Roman Emperor Henry V in the German-Polish War of 1109 the Dołężanie and the Redarians rebelled against German authority.
 The uprising was quelled by Lothair of Supplinburg, who had recently been made Duke of Saxony by Henry.
 However, Lothair and Henry became engaged in a struggle of their own.
 When in 1115 Lothair defeated Henry in the Battle of Welfesholz, the emperor's influence in Saxony and the Wendish territories had virtually disappeared.
 On the other hand, Lothair then followed an expansionist policy himself.
 Among the tribes he campaigned against, regardless of whether they were within the Obodrite sphere of interest, were also the Kessini, whose prince Dumar was subdued, along with his sons, in 1114.
 This campaign was supported by the (nominal) margrave of the Northern March, whose army included 300 Circipanian cavalry.
 Several subsequent campaigns of Lothair into the Lutician areas followed between 1115 and 1127.

 In 1121, Lothair mounted another successful campaign against the Kessini, this time sacking their main stronghold Kessin and subduing their prince Sventipolk.
 In the same year, Bolesław III Wrymouth advanced from the lower Oder region deep into Lutician territory, reaching and devastating the Müritz region.
 According to Maleczynski (1939), Bolesław thereby "most likely took Demmin and Gützkow" and, with reference to the 1121 campaign of Lothair of Supplinburg, "German and Polish expansion met at Müritz lake and the upper Peene river, and probably in the vicinity of today's Stralsund."
-Enders (1986) says that during the same campaign, Bolesław destroyed the Ukrainian stronghold of Nadam, following a thesis that Nadam was located near today's Nieden.
+Enders (1986) says that during the same campaign, Bolesław destroyed the Ukrian stronghold of Nadam, following a thesis that Nadam was located near today's Nieden.

-Herrmann (1968) proposed that Bolesław's campaign followed a fork of the Magdeburg–Malchow route which ran from Lake Müritz to Stettin/Szczecin, via Nieden.
+Herrmann (1968) proposed that Bolesław's campaign followed a fork of the Magdeburg–Malchow route which ran from Lake Müritz to Szczecin, via Nieden.
 In 1127, a campaign of Lothair was also targeted at the Gützkow area.
 With his campaigns, Lothair renewed the German claim to the areas lost in 983.

 In 1127, Kessin was again sacked, along with Werle, this time by Obodrite prince Sventipolk.
 A son of Henry (deceased 1125), Sventipolk struggled for his father's heritage against his brother Knud.
 In his campaign against the Kessini he was supported by Adolf I, Count of Schauenburg.
 However, Sventipolk, his son Swinike and his brother Knud were all murdered in 1128, and in 1129 Lothair (king of the Germans since 1125) gave the "kingdom of the Obodrites" to Danish Knud Lavard, who was however murdered by a relative in 1131.
 His successor in the eastern Obodrite realm, up to the Peene river, was Niklot.